Spirituality

 Discernment

-Develop the capacity to distinguish which visions, insights, encounters, and narratives from your ceremonies require further reflection & integration, and which may have been shaped by ego, unconscious belief systems, or energetic interference
+Develop the capacity to thoughtfully examine the visions, insights, encounters, and narratives that can emerge during nonordinary states—discerning which may carry lasting meaning or truth, and which may have been shaped by ego, fear, projection, attachment, or unconscious belief systems

-Understand which foods, drinks, and substances to avoid post-ceremony—and which can support gentle re-entry
+Understand which foods, drinks, and substances to avoid post Ayahuasca ceremony—and which can support gentle re-entry

 Explore how to ground your insights and revelations in embodied habits, values, and goals